interplaynetary/free-association/src/lib/protocol/README.md

 ### Proof 2: Complete Satisfaction is Guaranteed (If Capacity is Sufficient)

-**The Fixed-Point Argument:**
+**The Instantaneous Equilibrium Argument:**

-Imagine the system reaches a point where it's stable (a "fixed point").
-At this stable point, your remaining needs aren't changing anymore, and you're not changing your declarations.

-If Your-Remaining-Need-Tomorrow = Your-Remaining-Need-Today (with unchanged declaration), then:
-- Your-Remaining-Need-Today = Your-Remaining-Need-Today - Allocations-You-Received
-- This means: Allocations-You-Received = 0
+The system continuously computes the optimal allocation for the current network state.
+As needs, capacities, and recognition change (typically slowly compared to computation time), the system instantly adapts, always staying at or near the optimal allocation.

+At instantaneous equilibrium (when the network state is stable), if you still have remaining needs:
-**But wait!** If you still have a remaining need (Remaining-Need > 0) AND there's capacity in the network AND people recognize you, then you MUST receive some allocation (can't be zero).
+- If Your-Remaining-Need > 0 AND there's capacity in the network AND people recognize you

-**Contradiction!** The only way the fixed point works is if Your-Remaining-Need = 0.
+- Then you MUST receive some allocation (the optimal allocation for current state is non-zero)
+- This reduces Your-Remaining-Need in the next update

-**Therefore:** If there's enough capacity in the system, everyone's remaining needs converge to zero.
+**Therefore:** If there's enough capacity in the system, everyone's remaining needs are continuously driven toward zero through instantaneous optimal allocation at each moment.

 **In each dimension independently:** This proof works for food, healthcare, housing, etc. separately.
-Each type of remaining need converges to zero at its own rate.
+Each type of remaining need is driven toward zero independently.

 ### What Happens Under Insufficient Capacity?